Future of Manufacturing in Europe (FOME)

 The project commenced in April 2015 and will run for four years.

-The next regional policy seminar is taking place in spring 2018.
+The regional policy seminar 'Introduction of advanced digital manufacturing technologies in European regions' is taking place in June 2018.
 More information on previous events

 The research is comprised of seven modules: